 Students are generally advised to complete core requirements early in the program, though if an elective or non-LIS course is offered that supports your professional goals and interests, let your advisor know as early as possible.

 Keep in mind also that not all courses are offered every semester: some are even offered only every two or three years.
-Look at the Tentative Four-year Schedule of Classes for a ballpark idea of what is going to be offered, and talk with your Faculty Advisor about the scheduling for these infrequent courses.
+Look at the Tentative Four-year Schedule of Classes for a generall idea of what is going to be offered, and talk with your Faculty Advisor about the scheduling for these infrequent courses.

 Areas of Emphasis

 The LIS Program offers two tracks: the School Library Media Specialist Certification, and the General Track.
 Within the General Track, students can specialize further according to professional goal: Academic Librarianship, Archival Studies and Special Collections Librarianship, Hawaiian/Pacific & Asian Resources, Library Automation/Information Technology, Public Librarianship, and Special Librarianship.
 These areas of emphasis are not hard-and-fast tracks, but rather a set of suggested courses that will provide additional experience and understanding in a certain specialization.
 The program also offers a certificate in Archival Studies, which is only offered as part of the MLISc.